pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 def test_get(mock_use_case, client):
 ```

 This is the only test that we have for the time being.
-During the whole test we mock the use case, as we are not interested in running it.
+During the whole test, we mock the use case, as we are not interested in running it.
 We are however interested in checking the arguments it is called with, and a mock can provide this information.
 The test receives the mock from the `patch` decorator and `client`, which is one of the fixtures provided by `pytest-flask`.
 The `client` fixture automatically loads the `app`, which we defined in `conftest.py`, and is an object that simulates an HTTP client that can access the API endpoints and store the responses of the server.

 ``` python
     mock_use_case().execute.return_value = rooms